-People are a key concern for all of the group's business lines.
+People are a key concern for all of the Lagardère group's business lines.
 In 2013, its efforts focused on improving labour relations, identifying talented staff, internal mobility and, like every year, diversity.

-Priorities in 2012
+Priorities in 2013

 | || |